vic-ma/howtodismantle.github.io/_posts/2025-09-01-Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.md

 ![image](/assets/2025-09-01/080.png)

-## Consuming the data
+## Consume the data

-Let's jump to the consumer project.
-The only thing we need to do is create a new empty project and set up the same variables variable as we already know with the same binding to the Hub variables.
-That's all.
-The content of the variables is subscribed from the Hub value and changes it behaviour in real-time.
-The screenshot shows a couple of controls to visualize the data: An icon for the running state with condtional formatting, a gauge for the running speed and just the text in case of an error message.
+Now, let's create a Peakboard app that pulls data from this Hub Flow.

+We create three variables and bind them to the three Hub variables.
+These variables work like normal variables, except that they update automatically whenever the corresponding Hub variables change.

+Next, we add a couple of controls to visualize the three variables:
+* An icon control for `IsRunning`, built with conditional formatting.
+* A gauge control for `RunningSpeed`.
+* A text control for `ErrorMessage`, in case one shows up.

 ![image](/assets/2025-09-01/090.png)